 - Do not dispose of solidified oil in the toilet or sink.
 Doing so will clog your pipes, leading to extensive repairs.

 Whether it is canola oil, sunflower oil, or vegetable oil, dispose of used cooking oil in a responsible manner that won't destroy the environment or cause health problems to yourself or to others.
-Clean up your home after cooking, and keep your space maintained and spotless with Luce Home cleaning services that will ease your cleaning tasks.
+Clean up your home after cooking, and keep your space maintained and spotless with Luce Home cleaning services in Singapore that will ease your cleaning tasks.

 Want more tips and tricks for kitchen cleaning?
 Check out the other articles on our blog to learn to clean kitchen appliances and more!